FrankYFTang/FrankYungFongTangArt/ARTS4B/README.md

 # ARTS 4B Intermediate Drawing

 I took ARTS 4B Intermediate Drawing in De Anza College during Fall 2023 (September 25 - December 15, 2023).
 This repo archived my work for this course.
-My professor is Meiru Huang.
+My professor was Meiru Huang.
 * **Exercise 1-Cross Contour (2pts)**
   * **Materials:** charcoal pencil/pen on any white paper.
 Create a contour drawing and add cross contour of your hand posing or holding an object
 * **Exercise 2-Value Charts with ink pen & brush**